Exsultet: History

-In pre-1970 forms of the Roman Rite the deacon or, if there is no deacon, the priest himself, puts off his violet vestments and wears a white or gold dalmatic for the entry into the church with the paschal candle and the singing or recitation of the Exsultet, resuming the violet vestments immediately afterwards.
+In pre-1970 forms of the Roman Rite the deacon or, if there is no deacon, the priest himself, removes his violet vestments and wears a white or gold dalmatic for the entry into the church with the paschal candle and the singing or recitation of the Exsultet, resuming the violet vestments immediately afterwards.
 In the later form, white vestments are worn throughout.
 The affixing, in the pre-1955 form of the Roman Rite, of five grains of incense at the words incensi hujus sacrificium was removed in Pope Pius XII's revision.

-The chant is usually an elaborate form of the well-known recitative of the preface.
-In some uses a long bravura was introduced upon the word accendit, to fill in the pause, which must otherwise occur while, in the pre-1955 form of the rite, the deacon is lighting the candle.
-In Italy the Praeconium was sung from long strips of parchment, gradually unrolled as the deacon proceeded.
-These "Exsultet rolls" were decorated with illuminations and with the portraits of contemporary reigning sovereigns, whose names were mentioned in the course of the Praeconium.
+The chant is usually an elaborate form of the well-known recitative of the Preface.
+In some uses, a long bravura was introduced upon the word accendit, to fill in the pause, which must otherwise occur while, in the pre-1955 form of the rite, the deacon is lighting the candle.
+In Italy, the Praeconium was sung from long strips of parchment, gradually unrolled as the deacon proceeded.
+These "Exsultet rolls" were decorated with illuminations as visual aids and with the portraits of contemporary reigning sovereigns, whose names were mentioned in the course of the Praeconium.
 The use of these rolls, as far as is known at present, was confined to Italy.
 The best examples date from the tenth and eleventh centuries.